SOCIAL MEDIA

 16. Master of Puppets

 Night two kicked off with Suicidal Tendencies.
-I’ll admit—I haven't been very familiar with Suicidal Tendencies, except for recognizing the name and their iconic logo.
-I only know that their current drummer is Jay Weinberg—yes, the same Jay who played with Slipknot until fairly recently.
-Suicidal Tendencies formed in the early 1980s and are widely credited as pioneers of the crossover thrash movement—a blend of hardcore punk and thrash metal.
+I’ll admit, I'm not very familiar with Suicidal Tendencies aside from the name and their iconic logo.
+I only know that their current drummer is Jay Weinberg, who played with Slipknot until fairly recently.
+Suicidal Tendencies formed in the early 1980s and are widely credited as pioneers of the crossover thrash movement, blending hardcore punk and thrash metal.
 Their music is fast, aggressive, and politically charged, with frontman Mike Muir delivering rapid-fire lyrics full of angst and anti-authoritarian energy.
-Another interesting connection?
-One of Suicidal’s former bassists is none other than Robert Trujillo, who went on to become the bassist for Metallica.
-He played with Suicidal Tendencies in the late ‘80s and early ‘90s, contributing to some of their most well-known albums before joining Metallica in 2003.
+One of Suicidal’s former bassists is none other than Robert Trujillo, who currently plays for Metallica.
+He contributed to some of their most well-known albums before joining Metallica in 2003.
 Now, Tye Trujillo, Robert’s son, plays for Suicidal Tendencies at only 21 years old.
-He looks like such a baby up there playing with the band of older metalheads lol.
+He looks like such a baby up there playing with a band of older metalheads lol.

 Set List: